 It was my aim to lend a hand to whatever I possibly could while I was there.
 I wanted experience.
 I wanted to get as much done as I possibly could in my short stay.
 I wanted to learn.
 My ultimate goal is to gain employment in this field, and to gain employment I require experience.
 And in terms of experience, this trip was priceless.
 I only wish that circumstances could have allowed me to spend more than three weeks there.

-So, to anyone in my position looking for experience in the field, I cannot recommend doing something like this enough.
+To anyone in my position looking for experience in the field, I cannot recommend doing something like this enough.
 Not only do you get all sorts of hands-on experience, you get to do it in one of the most breathtakingly beautiful landscapes imaginable.
-Just do it.